 Authentication: Personal Google account (free tier), Google AI Studio API key, or Gemini Code Assist license.

-Winner for Getting Started: Gemini CLI, thanks to its generous free tier and Cloud Shell availability.
-If you're already paying for ChatGPT, Codex CLI is essentially free.
-Claude Code requires a separate subscription.
+Winner for getting started: Gemini CLI, because of the free tier and Cloud Shell availability.
+If you're already paying for ChatGPT, Codex CLI is effectively free.
+Claude Code requires a separate paid subscription.

 Context and Codebase Understanding

-Bottom line: Claude Code leads for complex multi-file refactoring, Gemini CLI wins when you need to hold an entire monorepo in context, and Codex CLI is strongest for intent-driven single-file tasks.
+Bottom line: Claude Code leads on complex multi-file refactoring, Gemini CLI wins when you need to hold an entire monorepo in context, and Codex CLI is strongest for intent-driven single-file tasks.

 Claude Code